darius-daniel/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8-cwd_state - A script that writes the results of the command *ls -la* into the file *ls_cwd_content*

 9-duplicate_last_line - A script that duplicates the last line of*iacta*

+10-no_more_js - A script that deletes all the regular files (not the directories) with a .js extensions that are present in the current current directory